makinacorpus/makina-states/doc/usage_docker/build.rst

 ++++++
-What is good to remember is that it is just a collection of shell scripts, and to modulate an image building, we provide environ variables and volumes from a well known data directory.
+What is good to remember is that it is just a collection of shell scripts, and to modulate an image building, we provide environ variables and volumes from a well known data directory, which we expose to the build containers.
 Users have just to appropriate the **stageN.sh** scripts and the file layout to get their projects into a contineous deployment pipeline::